W427697/Discord-/docs/contribute/code.md

 Adding a story or set of stories to our suite of generic stories helps you test your work.

-If you're modifying part of Storybook's core, or one of the essential addons, there's probably an existing set of stories in that addons `template/stories` folder that documents how the feature is supposed to work.
+If you're modifying part of Storybook's core, or one of the essential addons, there's probably an existing set of stories in that addon's `template/stories` folder that documents how the feature is supposed to work.
 Add your stories there.

-If you're modifying something related to a specific renderer, the renderer will have its own template stories.
+If you're modifying something related to a specific renderer (e.g. React, Vue, etc.), the renderer will have its own template stories.

 ### Add tests